So You Want Pictures – Africa

 3. Shaking the head – normally just one or two shakes and then the elephant moves off.

 One more Couples Conference before being transferred four hours inland to Newcastle, South Africa.

 We were privileged to watch the Drakensberg Boys’ Choir perform, a real treat.

 Quote: “Think of the long view of life, not just what’s going to happen today or tomorrow.
 Don’t give up what you most want in life for something you think you want now.”

-Elders helping with move from Amanzimtoti to Newcastle.
+Elders helping with the move from Amanzimtoti to Newcastle.

-We were Employment Specialist in Newcastle and surrounding area.
+We were Employment Specialist in Newcastle and the surrounding area.